 The notions that are developed will obstruct and control a person for the remainder of his life.
 A human notion is usually selfish—or worse—and thus generates thought karma which, in turn, controls the person.
 A human being is to be governed by his master soul (zhu yuan-shen).
 When your master soul becomes lax and is replaced by notions, you have unconditionally surrendered, and your life is now under their control.

 The self that is you is the innate self, and it does not change.
-But a human being tends to easily form notions when perceiving things, and that notion is not you.
+But a human being tends to easily form notions when perceiving things, and those notions are not you.
 If you can manage not to form any notions, when you look at something you will have the perception of your own kind, innate nature—the view of the true you—and look at the matter charitably.
 The more the true you comes to the fore, the higher your plane of thought is and the closer your thoughts are to being True, and thus the greater the extent to which your thoughts embody the realm of your innate, kind nature.
-The extremely, extremely microscopic particles that comprise the human body make up the nature of a human being, something that never changes.
+The extremely, extremely microscopic particles that compose the human body make up the nature of a human being, something that never changes.
 When the boundaries that confine a person’s thinking are removed, man’s kind disposition, temperament, character, and traits become readily apparent, and that is the true you.

 The Fa has different manifestations at different levels.
 At a certain level, it has its manifestations at that level.
-If you are a being born at that level, your thinking is going to mirror the notions of the Fa at that level.
+If you are a being born at that level, your thinking is going to mirror the concepts of the Fa at that level.
 When your true original nature returns, that will be the level at which you will grasp things, and that standard is you, yourself.

 Karma doesn’t have the standard Zhen Shan Ren; it evaluates things according to the standard held at the time when notions were formed.
 It may turn a person into what ordinary people call a “cunning fellow” or “worldly” person.
 When this happens, it is a case of different forms of thought-karma produced as a person cultivates acting up, and they will impede cultivation.
 If people were not impeded by karma, cultivation would be easy.
 Karma such as this was formed under specific circumstances and in the context of the moral standards of the past few years, so it evaluates things in light of those standards.
 If large amounts of this material are formed, the person will be under its sway for the rest of his life.
-When the notion that was developed thinks that something is good or bad, that person will think so as well and think that things should be done accordingly.
+When the notions that have been developed think that something is good or bad, that person will think so as well and think that things should be done accordingly.
 But his real self no longer exists.
 His real self is completely encased and smothered by his unkind, acquired notions.
 He no longer has his own, true standard for telling good from bad.